 Runner-up: Chapter 13

-Both debt settlements and bankruptcies are going to damage your credit score.
-However, a bankruptcy will stay on your credit report for 10 years from the date of discharge (Chapter 7) or the date you finish making your Chapter 13 monthly payments.
+Debt settlement or bankruptcy will damage your credit score.
+However, a bankruptcy will stay on your credit report for 10 years from the date of discharge or the date you finish making your monthly payments.

-To qualify for a debt settlement, you will need to stop making payments.
-Late payments stay on your credit report for up 7 years from the date of the original delinquency.
+To qualify for a debt settlement plan, you will need to stop making payments.
+Late payments stay on your credit report for up seven years from the date of the original delinquency.
 However, the effect on your credit score diminishes over time.
-Although both Chapter 13 and Chapter 7 bankruptcies stay on your credit report for 10 years, lenders are more likely to consider a consumer who chose to file a Chapter 13 than one who went for a Chapter 7.
+Although both Chapter 13 and 7 bankruptcies stay on your credit report for 10 years, lenders are more likely to consider a consumer who chose to file a Chapter 13.

 Winner: Debt Settlement